Paying for College with Student Loans

 When savings and scholarships aren’t enough to fund your education, student loans are an option to consider.

+When contemplating loans for higher education, start by filling out the FAFSA (Free Application for Federal Student Aid) - even if you think you won't qualify.
 The FAFSA is required to determine your eligibility for some sources of free money, such as state and federal grants.
 It also determines if you’re eligible for the following:

 - Federal Direct Loan programs